-The follow-up plan is accordingly to National Guidelines for melanoma.
-You will most likely be followed up for 5 years, seeing your doctor or cancer nurse specialist (CNS) every 3 months, for the first 3 years and then every 6 months for the last 2 years.
-It is common for your follow up to be shared between different doctors, and/or a CNS, involved in your care.
+The follow up plan should be agreed between you and your dermatologist and/or the surgeon who did the WLE and/or sentinel lymph node biopsy.
+Depending on the stage of your melanoma, you will most likely see either your doctor or CNS every 3 or 6 months, for 5 years.
+It common for your follow up to be shared between the different doctors, and/or a CNS, involved in your care.